Fraud. It comes in many forms, and some firms, organizations, and institutions are more vulnerable than others.

 Do you have questions about preventing fraud at not-for-profit organizations, or other fraud issues?
 Please contact Cathy Lydon today at 651-255-9337 or email@example.com.

-Cathy Lydon is a Senior Manager at Redpath and Company.
+Cathy Lydon is a director and leader of the not-for-profit industry team.
 She has been in public accounting since 2004 and specializes in working with not-for-profit organizations.
-Cathy also has extensive experience performing financial audits and Federal single audits in accordance with Uniform Guidance.
+Cathy has extensive experience performing financial audits and Federal single audits in accordance with uniform guidance.
 Her audit experience includes governmental entities, charter schools, healthcare, DEED Extended Employment Program Compliance audits, and employee benefit plan audits.
-Cathy has been a member of the Redpath team for over 9 years.
+Cathy is a holder of The Advanced Single Audit Certificate issued by the AICPA.
+The Advanced Single Audit Certificate requires the ability to evaluate and analyze the core concepts related to client acceptance, engagement planning, engagement analysis, concluding an engagement, and guiding principles for single audits at an advanced level as outlined in the AICPA Competency Framework: Governmental Auditing.
+She has provided public accounting services since 2004 and has been at Redpath and Company since 2008.
 Cathy is a holder of The Advanced Single Audit Certificate issued by the AICPA.
 The Advanced Single Audit Certificate requires the ability to evaluate and analyze the core concepts related to client acceptance, engagement planning, engagement analysis, concluding an engagement, and guiding principles for single audits at an advanced level as outlined in the AICPA Competency Framework: Governmental Auditing.More posts by Cathy Lydon

 We are a member of HLB International, a worldwide network of professional independent accounting firms and business advisors.